DanielMartensson/jFaces/ReadMe.md

 - OpenJDK 11
 - Eclipse IDE

-Don't forget to use low quality pictures like Yale database or Jaffed database. jFaces works great with them.
+Don't forget to use low quality pictures like Yale database or JAFFE database. jFaces works great with them.

 # Where is the orginal source and validation?